-Cynthia Nixon Taking On Andrew Cuomo In New York Primary Is Latest Outsider Vs. Establishment Battle
+Cynthia Nixon Taking On Andrew Cuomo In New York Primary Is Latest Outsider Vs Establishment Battle

 Cuomo has fought back against Nixon with a paid media blitz throughout the campaign, and by casting himself as a liberal that fights against President Trump.
 At a recent rally on Long Island, Cuomo addressed voters directly.

 “The President says, ‘I’m fighting with Gov. Cuomo but it’s just Gov. Cuomo that I’m fighting with, just Gov. Cuomo — everybody else agrees with me.
 I want you to come out Thursday and vote for me.
 And I want, when you fill in that little hole there on that little ballot, I want you to be saying, ‘No, President Trump, it’s not just Andrew who disagrees with you.
-Every decent New Yorker disagrees with you.'”
+Every decent New Yorker disagrees with you.’ “

 Monday’s polls closed with Nixon behind by more than 40 points.
 Nixon took a hit due to Cuomo’s campaign blitz of TV ads.
 Prior to that, Nixon was behind by about 20 points, after getting support early on from Working Families Party, followed by Indivisible and local Democratic Socialists of America chapters.
 Party officials like Hillary Clinton and Joe Biden continue to back Cuomo.